 - Explanation of CAGR (Compound Annual Growth Rate)

 - How to Use CAGR Formula in Excel?

 CAGR in excel is used for calculating Compound Annual Growth Rate for any invested amount for the mentioned years or period.
-Although there is no direct function in excel which would help to find CAGR value, we can use the RRI function which also calculates the return rate on investment for this we need to have the number of payments to be made, present and future values of the invested amount.
-If we calculate CAGR from mathematical formulae then the calculated value will be the same as that of calculated by CAGR.
+Although there is no direct function in excel that would help to find CAGR value, we can use the RRI function, which also calculates the return rate on investment; for this, we need to have the number of payments to be made, present, and future values of the invested amount.
+If we calculate CAGR from mathematical formulae, the calculated value will be the same as that calculated by CAGR.

 The formula to calculate CAGR is below: